showell/elm-py/articles/AboutDict.md

 You may have a couple questions:

-- Why don't we have O(1) complexity for insert/get/remove?
+- Why don't we use a data structure that has O(1) complexity for insert/get/remove?
 - What's the deal with the "red" and "black" colors?

 Let's cover algorithmic complexity first, and in the process